Getting started

 The "success": true

-To verify whether a transfer has been successfully completed, it is necessary to check the transaction status.
-This status will provide information on whether the transfer was successful or if it encountered any issues resulting in a failure.
+To verify whether a transfer has been completed, it is necessary to check the transaction status.
+This status will provide information on whether the transfer was successful or if it encountered any issues, resulting in a failure.

 Mainnet Blockchain transactions are never immediate.
 They require time for processing, and the duration can vary depending on the specific blockchain network.